kunalgorithm/website/src/pages/posts/building-a-fullstack-twitter-clone/index.md

 ## Enter: sqlite + Prisma

-Now that we've got our app working nicely on single-player single-sesion instances, we need to make it immune to the effects of time and refreshes by storing all of our users' data somewhere persistent.
+Now that we've got our app working nicely on single-player instances, we need to make it immune to the effects of time and refreshes by storing all of our users' data somewhere persistent.
 We do this by bringing in our old friend, **the database**.
 With it, we'll use [Prisma](https://prisma.io) to handle the datamodel, access the data, and give us type safety throughout the application.

 We start by adding prisma to our project